Fishermen at Sea

 Fishermen at Sea, sometimes known as the Cholmeley Sea Piece, is an early oil painting by English artist J. M. W. Turner.
 It was exhibited at the Royal Academy in 1796 and has been owned by the Tate Gallery since 1972.
 It was long considered the first oil painting by Turner to be exhibited at the Royal Academy.
-(Note: Turner exhibited watercolour paintings at the Royal Academy exhibitions of 1790-1795, as well as 10 other watercolours at the 1796 exhibition; Fisherman was specifically the first oil painting.)
-In 2024 the earlier The Rising Squall, Hot Wells was rediscovered and is an oil painting rather than a watercolour as previously believed.
+(Note: Turner exhibited watercolour paintings at the Royal Academy exhibitions of 1790-1795, as well as 10 other watercolours at the 1796 exhibition, but Fishermen at Sea was his first oil painting exhibited.)
 It was praised by contemporary critics and burnished Turner's reputation, both as an oil painter and as a painter of maritime scenes.

 Description

 The work measures 36 × 48.125 in and is in oils.
 Fisherman at Sea depicts a moonlit view of fishermen on rough seas near the Isle of Wight, and is a work of marine art.
 It presents the fragility of human life, represented by the small boat with its flickering lamp, and the sublime power of nature, represented by the dark clouded sky, the wide sea, and the threatening rocks in the background.
 The cold light of the Moon at night contrasts with the warmer glow of the fishermen's lantern.
 The chalk formations on the left of the work were traditionally thought to be the Needles on the western tip of the island; however, this has been contested, with some scholars suggesting that the chalk cliffs are instead the ones at the nearby Freshwater Bay.

 The work shows strong influence from the work of artists such as Claude Joseph Vernet, Philip James de Loutherbourg, and the intimate nocturnal scenes of Joseph Wright of Derby, especially in its handling of light and shadow.